 To request a repeat prescription you can use one of the following services:

 For safety reasons we do not take repeat prescriptions requests via the telephone.
 Patients will need to use one of the following methods for repeat orders:

-- Use the right hand side of your prescription – tick the item(s) you require and post in the Prescription Box situated in the surgery or send it to us via Royal Mail.
+- Use the right hand side of your prescription – tick the item(s) you require and post in the Prescription Box outside the entrance door to the surgery or send it to us via Royal Mail.

 To ensure you do not run out of medication please remember to always leave enough time for your prescription to be processed both at the practice and the pharmacy.